udaycruise2903/Hacktoberfest22/README.md

-# Hacktoberfest22
+# Hacktoberfest22: Hands-on workshop on Git and Github
+###
-hands-on sessions to introduce exciting DIY software tools like Git and Github.
-Hacktoberfest is a month long celebration of Free and open-source software(FOSS).
+hands-on sessions to introduce tools like git and github to equip students for independent software development.
 <br><br>

 #### Pre-requisites